sruehr/sruehr.github.io/index.md

 Before starting at UC Berkeley, I lived in Cape Cod, Massachusetts and Vanuatu, a Pacific island nation where I collected oral histories about climate change.
 I've worked as a reporter and have written about seal population booms, gypsy moth invasions, water pollution, tenant farmers and illicit mushroom foragers.
 My work has appeared in the _Provincetown Banner_, _Provincetown Independent_ and _InsideClimate News_.

-I graduated from Yale University in 2018 with a B.S. in Geology & Geophysics.
-I also write song for jazz guitar and regulary perform in Oakland with [my band](https://www.instagram.com/soph.n.gabe/).
+I graduated from Yale University with a B.S. in Geology & Geophysics.
+I also write songs for jazz guitar and regulary perform in Oakland with [my band](https://www.instagram.com/soph.n.gabe/).